linssenste/instax-link-web/README.md

 Contributions are welcome!
 If you'd like to help improve Instax Link Web or add support for additional printer models, please submit a pull request.

-## Acknowledgements

-@javl's work on the Instax mini link ([https://github.com/javl/InstaxBLE](Instax BLE repository)) , which was a great help in developing this project.

 ## License